 - a.
 Use of unwelcome verbal, written or symbolic language based on gender or of a sexual nature that has the purpose or effect of unreasonably interfering with a student's educational environment or creates an intimidating, hostile or offensive educational environment.
 Examples of sexual harassment include, but are not limited to, sexual jokes or comments, requests for sexual favors and other unwelcome sexual advances. - i.
-First Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension.

-- ii.
-Subsequent Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - b.
+First Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension. - ii.
+Subsequent Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - b.
 Unwelcome physical contact based on gender or of a sexual nature when such conduct has the purpose or effect of unreasonably interfering with a student's educational performance or creates an intimidating, hostile or offensive educational environment.
 Examples include, but are not limited to, touching or fondling of the genital areas, breasts or undergarments, regardless of whether or not the touching occurred through or under clothing. - i.
-First Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension. - Subsequent Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion. - 18.
-Sexual Misconduct Exposing of body parts to another individual including, but not limited to, possession, transfer or exposure of images, electronic or otherwise, of the body parts or sexually explicit images of oneself or others, and/or initiating or participating in an act of a sexual nature. - a.
-First Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension. - b.
-Subsequent Offense: Principal/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion.
+First Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension.

+Subsequent Offense: Head of School/Student conference,

+in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion.

+- 18. Sexual Misconduct Exposing of body parts to another individual including, but not limited to, possession, transfer or exposure of images, electronic or otherwise, of the body parts or sexually explicit images of oneself or others, and/or initiating or participating in an act of a sexual nature. - a.
+First Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension. - b.
+Subsequent Offense: Head of School/Student conference, in-school consequences as determined by Student Support Team, detention, in-school suspension, or 1-180 days out-of-school suspension or expulsion.